driderr/Trimpz/README.md

 - Turns on auto-fight and auto-trap.

-- Hires and fires geneticists to maintain 30s anticipation.
+- Hires and fires geneticists to maintain 30s (or specified) anticipation.

-- “Pause” button for pausing the script (the only interactive UI element I added).
+- “Pause” button for pausing the script.

 - Buys the most efficient equipment upgrade/prestige and saves up for the correct one.